 Is the plan affordable?

-An employer-sponsored plan is considered affordable in 2017 if the employee’s share of the premiums is no more than 9.69 percent of household income.
-If the employee’s share of the premiums exceeds 9.69 percent of household income, the employer-sponsored plan is considered unaffordable, and the employee and dependents are eligible for subsidies in the exchange.
+An employer-sponsored plan is considered affordable in 2018 if the employee’s share of the premiums is no more than 9.56 percent of household income.
+(Note that this is a slight decrease from 2017, when the limit was 9.69 percent of household income.)
+If the employee’s share of the premiums exceeds 9.56 percent of household income, the employer-sponsored plan is considered unaffordable, and the employee and dependents are eligible for subsidies in the exchange.